XRPLF/clio/README.md

 # clio
 clio is an XRP Ledger RPC server. clio is optimized for RPC calls.
-Validated historical ledger and transaction data is stored in a more space efficient format, using up to 4 times less space than rippled.
+Validated historical ledger and transaction data is stored in a more space efficient format, using up to 4 times less space than rippled. clio stores data in either Postgres or Cassandra, allowing for scalable read throughput.
+Multiple clio nodes can share access to the same dataset, allowing for a highly available cluster of clio nodes, without the need for redundant data storage or computation.

-clio offers the full rippled API (this is still in development at the time of writing), with the caveat that clio by default only returns validated data.
+clio offers the full rippled API, with the caveat that clio by default only returns validated data.
 This means that `ledger_index` defaults to `validated` instead of `current` for all requests.
 Other non-validated data is also not returned, such as information about queued transactions.
 For requests that require access to the p2p network, such as `fee` or `submit`, clio automatically forwards the request to a rippled node, and propagates the response back to the client.
 To access non-validated data for *any* request, simply add `ledger_index: "current"` to the request, and clio will forward the request to rippled.